 Disk (operating system)

 Configurations using less memory than this may run but performance will be severely degraded.
-Windows Vista/7/8 are only supported for trial use.
-We do not support these operating systems for a production platform.
+While Windows XP/Vista/7 are supported we do not recommend these operating systems as a production platform.

 The following browsers are compatible with Enterprise Tester: